kstathou/orion/orion/core/README.md

 * **Important**: [`misctools.py`](https://github.com/kstathou/orion/blob/dev/orion/core/airflow_utils/misctools.py) is currently being used to pick up the required parts of the config file.
 This will probably be replaced in the future by `dotenv`.
 Thus, the format of the congif file will change too.
 * The database is actually stored on Amazon RDS.
 This means that you need an AWS account to access the data and the URI differs from the one above.

+## How to setup PostgreSQL ##
+Install PostgreSQL:
+* For macOS users, the fastest way is to download the [Postgres.app](https://postgresapp.com/) and follow the installation instructions.
+To connect to a database, make sure that the app is running.
+* For all other users, you should be able to find a suitable distribution [here](https://www.postgresql.org/download/).

 ## How to connect to the AWS RDS instance from the Command Line ##
 You can connect to the PostgreSQL DB on AWS using IAM Authentication ([official instructions here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.html)):
 1. Generate an IAM Authentication Token.
 This will generate a very long string that will be stored as an environmental variable.